-The Tulane-sponsored Student Health Insurance Plan (T-SHIP) offers access to both New Orleans-area healthcare providers and on-campus services and convenient prescription fulfillment on the uptown campus.
+The Tulane-sponsored Student Health Insurance Plan (T-SHIP) offers access to New Orleans-area healthcare providers, on-campus healthcare services, and convenient prescription fulfillment on the uptown campus.

 For new students arriving in Spring semester

 |Jan.
 1, 2020 to Aug.
 18, 2020